johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-General-Device-Trust-Overview.md

 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
 ms.custom: generated
-description: "Device Trust"
+description: "Device Trust Connectors"
 ---

-# Device Trust Overview
+# Device Trust Connectors

 Microsoft Edge for Business Device Trust connectors enable admins to strengthen their organization’s security posture within the browser.
 Device trust connectors enable IDPs to obtain device-level signals directly from Microsoft Edge for Business during user authentication flows.
 These signals are sent to and verified by the IDP before a user can authenticate to a specified resource.